Katrin Göring-Eckardt: Values

-Party insiders, the media and the public view Göring-Eckardt as a member of the so-called "Realo" (Realist), or realpolitik/realist wing of the Greens.
+Party insiders and parts of the media view Göring-Eckardt as a member of the so-called "Realo" (Realist), or realpolitik/realist wing of the Greens.
 In addition she is considered to be a supporter of conservative values with a green lifestyle.
 In the past, she has based her conscience-based decisions on her religious views.
 Due to her strong localization in the bourgeois/middle class and good contacts with the centre-right Christian Democratic Union (CDU), she has been listed as a suitable candidate for discussions about forging CDU-Green or black-green coalitions (black being the CDU's color and green being the color for the Greens).
 Her reputation of being friendly to the CDU is well-founded with her participation in the so-called Pizza-Connection (Pizza Connection) in the 1990s; the Pizza Connection was an informal conversation circle between the younger Green and CDU politicians with the name of the circle coming from an Italian restaurant in Bonn.

 She was a supporter of Schröder's Agenda 2010 reforms.

 After the end of the red-green coalition government (where the Social Democratic Party led by Gerhard Schröder and the Greens were in a coalition from 1998 to 2005), Göring-Eckardt profiled on different occasions that what she called her conservative values of sustainability, social compensation, and social justice are of particular concern to her.

 Human rights

 Under the umbrella of the godparenthood program of Libereco – Partnership for Human Rights for political prisoners, Göring-Eckardt has been raising awareness for the imprisonment of Belarusian political activist Ales Bialiatski between 2011 and 2014.

 In August 2012, Göring-Eckardt was one of 124 members of the Bundestag to sign a letter that was sent to the Russian ambassador to Germany, Vladimir Grinin, expressing concern over the trial against the three members of Pussy Riot.
 "Being held in detention for months and the threat of lengthy punishment are draconian and disproportionate", the lawmakers said in the letter.
 "In a secular and pluralist state, peaceful artistic acts -- even if they can be seen as provocative -- must not lead to the accusation of serious criminal acts that lead to lengthy prison terms".

 In December 2014, Göring-Eckardt and fellow Green MP Luise Amtsberg visited the Zaatari refugee camp in Jordan to learn more about the plight of Syrians fleeing the violence in the ongoing Syrian Civil War that erupted in 2011.

-In August 2018, Göring-Eckardt urged Chancellor Angela Merkel to appeal Russian President Vladimir Putin for the release of Ukrainian filmmaker Oleg Sentsov.
+In August 2018, Göring-Eckardt urged Chancellor Angela Merkel to appeal Russian President Vladimir Putin for the release of Ukrainian filmmaker Oleh Sentsov.